 Upon returning to Australia, Derek initiated Relational Approaches and undertook several contracts.
 These included conducting research on the application of restorative justice to work-related injury and death and developing best practice standards and an accreditation scheme for restorative justice facilitators in Victoria.

 Derek also worked as a Restorative Justice Program Manager with the Programs and Strategy Branch (Courts and Tribunals Unit) in the Victorian Department of Justice.
 During this time, he was responsible for contributing to policy development, program proposals, and ministerial briefs; providing high-level advice and guidance to a number of government departments and non-government agencies.
 He also facilitated workshops, training sessions, discussion groups and undertook individual case-work in restorative justice.

-Derek then decided to extend his focus to other social justice issues and has since worked with several NGOs in the areas of policy analysis and development, community consultations, and systemic advocacy.
+Derek then decided to extend his focus to other social justice issues and has since worked with several NGOs and government agencies in the areas of policy and program development, community consultations, and systemic advocacy.
 For instance, he worked with Brain Injury Australia to ensure that the new National Disability Insurance Scheme took into account the needs of people with an acquired brain injury and their families/carers.
-More recently, he has worked with the Restorative Justice Unit at the NSW Department of Justice, the Prevention and Response to Violence, Abuse and Neglect Unit at the NSW Ministry of Health, and the Sydney based Child Abuse Prevention Service.
+More recently, he has worked with the Victims Support (Restorative Justice) Unit at the NSW Department of Justice, the Prevention and Response to Violence, Abuse and Neglect Unit at the NSW Ministry of Health, and the Sydney based Child Abuse Prevention Service.

 Derek has a PhD in philosophy from the Australian National University, and a M.Mus in composition (HD) from Sydney University’s Conservatorium of Music.
 He has held research fellowships at the University of Aberdeen, Yale University, John Jay College of Criminal Justice (City University of New York), St Andrews University, the University of Edinburgh, the University of Melbourne and, most recently, the University of London.